com-lihaoyi/Ammonite/readme.md

 - Publishing is automatic, controlled by scripts in the `ci/` folder.

-- Every commit that lands in master will publish a new [unstable version](https://ammonite.io/#UnstableVersions), that you can already use and download.
+- Every commit that lands in main will publish a new [unstable version](https://ammonite.io/#UnstableVersions), that you can already use and download.
 This includes publishing the unstable version to maven central to the